rmgeddert/Reinforcement-Learning-Resource-Guide/RLResourceGuide.md

 On any given trial, which arm should the agent choose?
 As described above, we could be entirely random (a random policy), or we could always pick the action with the highest Q-value (a greedy policy).
 Neither of these are optimal, so we will use something a little more nuanced that considers the Q-values of the various actions to determine the probabilities of choosing them.

 Enter the [softmax function](https://en.wikipedia.org/wiki/Softmax_function).
 The softmax function takes a set of numbers as an input (in our case the Q-values of the actions) and returns a set of probabilities proportional to each value.
 That is, the higher the Q-value compared to other values, the higher the probability associated with that action.
-More specifically, each action probability is proportional to the exponential of its corresponding Q-value, normalized by the exponential of all the Q-values. **Here is a great [medium article](https://medium.com/data-science-bootcamp/understand-the-softmax-function-in-minutes-f3a59641e86d) explaining it.**
+More specifically, the probability *p* of performing action *a* is equal to the exponential of its corresponding Q-value `e^(Q-value)`, divided by the sum of the exponentials of all the Q-values `sum over all options(e^Q-value)`. **Here is a great [medium article](https://medium.com/data-science-bootcamp/understand-the-softmax-function-in-minutes-f3a59641e86d) explaining it.**

 ![alt text](images/Softmax_Udacity.png)
 <br>Udacity Slide on the Softmax Function

-Linguistically, the softmax function is a **"soft"** maximum in the sense that it picks the maximum but is "soft" about it, sometimes it will pick another option instead.
-Consider a "hard" max function, which would always choose the best option (highest Q-value).
+Linguistically, the softmax function is a **"soft"** maximum in the sense that it picks the maximum but is "soft" about it; sometimes it will pick another option instead.
+A "hard" max function, on the other hand, would always choose the best option (highest Q-value), without considering *how much* higher this Q-value was than the other options.
 The equation for the softmax function is: `e^(Q-value) / sum over all Q-values(e^(Q-value))`.

 > Softmax function: the probability of choosing a given Q-value is `e^(Q-value)` divided by `the sum of e^(Q-value) for all arms/Q-values in the set`.

-The softmax function is great because it weights action probabilities by their associated Q-values.
-If our Q-value estimates for two actions are very different, say we think `Arm 1` has an expected reward of 1000 and `Arm 2` has an expected reward of 5, then we want to be very likely to choose `Arm 1`.
+The softmax function is great because it weighs action probabilities by their associated Q-values, and normalizes Q-values by how the compare to other actions.
+If our Q-value estimates for two actions are very different - say we think `Arm 1` has an expected reward of 1000 and `Arm 2` has an expected reward of 5 - then we want to be very likely to choose `Arm 1`.
 Alternatively, if our Q-value estimates are very close together, say we think `Arm 1` has an expected reward of 12 and `Arm 2` has an expected reward of 10, then we might want to be a bit more exploratory since it quite possible that `Arm 2` is in fact just as good if not better than `Arm 1`.

 Additionally, the softmax function has no problems handling Q-values that are 0 or even negative, allowing it to flexibly adapt to a variety of situations.